"Amy just likes visiting with folks."

 LEROY "SPOONEY" KENTER JR., pitmaster - Greenwood, MS

 I first met Spooney Kenter back in 2003.
 I wandered into his barbecue restaurant, had a plate of ribs, and asked him for an interview.
 He generously obliged.
 For the 13 years I lived in Mississippi, I saw Spooney regularly.
 I'd stop by his house in Greenwood's Baptist Town neighborhood with my daughter for a visit.
 I invited him to speak to groups of my workshop students, and he cooked for many SFA events.
 Since I moved back to Texas, I've had a mad craving for his smoked chicken wings.
+But I still visit him when I head back through Mississippi.
+Spooney doesn't cook much anymore, but he's always up for good conversation.

 Go here to get a taste of all of my interviews with Leroy "Spooney" Kenter Jr.